Gords/Goodnight-api/README.md

 npm install
 ```

-3. Create a `.env` file in the root directory:
+3. Create a `.env` file in the root directory, for example:
 ```env
 DB_HOST=localhost
 DB_USER=postgres